Hotel California (film)

-Hotel California is a 2013 Malayalam comedy caper film directed by Aji John and written by Anoop Menon.
+Hotel California is a 2013 Indian Malayalam-language crime caper film directed by Aji John and written by Anoop Menon.
 It stars Jayasurya, Anoop Menon, Saiju Kurup, Shankar Panikkar, Joju George, Honey Rose, Maria Roy and Aparna Nair.
-The film is produced by Josemon Simon under the banner of Jairaj Films and features music composed by Shaan Rahman, whilst cinematography is handled by Jithu Damodar and is edited by Xian.
-The film's title is inspired by the famous song of the same name by Eagles.
+The film is produced by Josemon Simon under the banner of Jairaj Films and features music composed by Shaan Rahman, cinematography by Jithu Damodar and editing by Xian.
+The film's title is derived from a song by the Eagles.
+It was released on 3 May 2013, to mixed reviews.

 Plot

-The film begins with the City Police Commissioner Bharath Chandran jumping over the compound wall of a house who is having an affair with house owner's wife.
-The house owner confronts commissioner and beats and breaks his arm.
-It then shifts to a man at a friend's house asking where his friend and a don named Jimmy is, as there is work for him to do for the man.
+The film begins with the City Police Commissioner Bharath Chandran jumping over the compound wall of a house who is having an affair with the house owner's wife.
+The house owner confronts the commissioner and beats and breaks his arm.
+It then shifts to a man at a friend's house asking where his friend and a don named Jimmy are, as there is work for him to do for the man.
 He reveals his work is to transport the counterfeit DVD of the upcoming releasing movie Hotel California and in which Jimmy has to transport it through the airport safely.
-It shifts to Kamala Nambiar a dancer practicing dance receives a call informing that what she ordered is ready (It is not revealed what she ordered to audiences).
+It shifts to Kamala Nambiar a dancer practising dance receives a call informing that what she ordered is ready (It is not revealed what she ordered to audiences).
 It once again shifts to Aby Mathew a lusting married middle aged man, who contacts a pimp to have sex with a television actress named Swapna Joseph who agrees to have sex with him for a large sum of money.
 Then Sasi Pillai is shown talking about a hot topic for news reporting about the don named Airport Jimmy.
 In which it shifts to the scene of Airport Jimmy in high class bar.